getodk/docs/getting-started-2.rst

 .. note::

-  Whenever you are developing an application, and have found a need to add a new column to an existing table, you will need to manually delete the data tables from the server before using the :guilabel:Reset App Server` button from the device.
+  Whenever you are developing an application, and have found a need to add a new column to an existing table, you will need to manually delete the data tables from the server before using the :guilabel:`Reset App Server` button from the device.

 Open a browser window to the server, log in with a user that has :guilabel:`Administer Tables` or :guilabel:`Site Admin` privileges.